Magnusson-Institute/miff/README.md

   in which they will be applied.
 By naming convention, they are applied in "NN" order.

-Contents of the diff files follow the unified GNU diff format. [#fn05]_
+Contents of the diff files follow the unified GNU diff format.[^3]

 *Note: for many of the patch files, we include extensive comments on all of the changes.*